Our lettings policy

 Platinum priority will be awarded to:

-• Applicants who have an exceptional housing need which is so unusual that it is not covered by our allocation policy
+• Applicants who have an exceptional housing need which is so unusual that it is not covered by our allocation policy.

 Gold priority will be awarded to:

-• Applicants who are homeless and have been referred to us by Glasgow City Council
+• Applicants who are homeless and have been referred to us by Glasgow City Council (this is known as a Section Five referral)

 • Applicants who are leaving care and have been referred to us by the Social Work department